Chocobo1/Hash/README.md

 2. Use it like:
     ```c++
-    // include the header, don't forget the "gsl" folder!
+    // include the header
     #include "pathToLib/sha1.h"

+    // If you are using C++14 or C++17, don't forget the "gsl" folder!

     void example()
     {